A month by month calendar of MLA events.

 White Spruce grow on a variety of soils under a wide range of conditions.
 This includes moist or wet conditions in the sun or part-sun.
 It can be used for shore stabilization.
 Needles are short and light green in colour.
 Excellent for Christmas trees, windbreaks and landscape.
 They can grow up to 24 meters.

-Thank you to everyone who came out in support of the 124th Aquatic Regatta held on Saturday August 5, 2017!
+Thank you to everyone who came out in 2017!

 The Annual MLA Regatta, the oldest continuously run co-ed regatta in North America, maintains a tradition of family, fun, and aquatic competition on the Saturday of the Civic Holiday weekend.